nehaljwani/team.exiv2.org/book/IMaEA.md

 The current release of Exiv2 is v0.27.3 and shipped on 2020-06-30.
 I hope v0.28 will be released in 2021.
 Further "dot" releases of v0.27 may be published for security fixes in future.

-The Libre Graphics Meeting is scheduled to take place in May 2021 in Rennes, France.
-I intend to conduct a workshop on **Image Metadata _and_ Exiv2 Architecture**.
-This book is being written to be used in that presentation.
+The Libre Graphics Meeting was scheduled to take place in May 2020 in Rennes, France.
+I intended to conduct a workshop on **Image Metadata _and_ Exiv2 Architecture**.
+This book was being written to be used in that presentation.
+Regretfully, the Covid-19 crisis caused the postponement of LGM.

 I started working on Exiv2 to implement GeoTagging.
 As the years have passed, I've explored most of the code.
 I've added new capability such as support for ICC profiles, metadata-piping and file-debugging.
 I've done lots of work on the build, test suite and documentation.
 I've talked to users all over the world and closed several hundred issues and feature requests.
 Over the years, I've met users in India, Singapore, Armenia, the USA and the UK.
 I've attended 2 Open-Source Conferences.
 It's been an adventure and mostly rewarding.
 It's remarkable how seldom users express appreciation.